guigrpa/docx-templates/README.md

 ----------------------------------------------------------
 ```

-You can nest loops (this example assumes a different data set):
+Finally, you can nest loops (this example assumes a different data set):

 ```
 +++FOR company IN companies+++